Joe Bergeron's Astro-Physics Page

 Thus began a lengthy love-hate relationship with this telescope.
 Roland received a stream of peevish complaints.
 For months I spent more of my viewing time agonizing over the color than actually looking at and appreciating anything.
 But as time passed I was won over by the exquisite things I saw through this instrument.
 Star images were much more perfect and stable than those offered by my reflectors.
 Once set up, the telescope worked almost at once, with little cool-down time needed, and none for collimation.
 The 706 mount was extremely solid, if not very fancy.
 I saw Gamma Andromedae B as a notched figure-8.
 I saw stars down to magnitude 14.7.
 The view of the Saturn occultation of 28 Sagittarii was glorious.
 Eventually the color error, which tended to improve as the scope fully stabilized, came to seem unimportant, or at least tolerable.

-to upgrade to the new 6-inch f/9 StarFire
+the opportunity came to upgrade to the new

 though I hated to see the original scope go.

-that came as a relief to me.
-Pluto was easy to
+artist, that came as a relief to me.
+Pluto

 sophisticated mount.
 Although the